A Place To Call Home

 When they reached House of Hope, James was introduced to the other children and the older girls were delegated the task to care for him.
 He was given a good bath and new clothes, despite his expressionlessness character, he gave out a little smile to show his happiness.
 James was home, he had found a place to call home, to be loved, nurtured, taken care of, and a family to grow up well with.
 When he turned 4, he was enrolled in kindergarten; given a new set of uniform, a school bag and new shoes, and that little smile came back across his face.

-Today, James is 10 years old, and growing up well.
+Today, James has grown to be a fine young man, and growing up well.
 He is a strong individual, who takes joy in taking care of his things, enjoying his friends, and is an out-going cheeky fellow who smiles very frequently now.
 God has definitely been working in his life and transforming his once cold and hard heart.
-7 years ago, Love was something that was unknown to him, something that he never really experienced - he had to harden his heart, to be strong and to fend for himself, while out on the streets.
+Years ago, Love was something that was unknown to him, something that he never really experienced - he had to harden his heart, to be strong and to fend for himself, while out on the streets.
 Everything he once had was taken away from him, he had nothing, but now he has.
 He has found a home here and he will be here for the many years ahead, but we know that one day James will step into the world to share and bless others with his personal story and encourage people; reminding them that God’s love brings people together.
 He will grow up to do great things.